What Is Zero-Based Budgeting?

 Zero-based budgeting (ZBB) is a budgeting method that takes a “blank sheet of paper” approach to resource planning.
 The zero-based budget process differs from traditional budgeting by examining all expenses for each new period, not just by making incremental changes to prior-year budgets.
 It starts from a budget of zero, forcing managers to scrutinize all spending and requiring them to justify every expense item that should be kept.
 It helps companies to radically redesign their cost structures and boost competitiveness.
 The process is helpful for aligning resource allocations with strategic goals, although it can be time-consuming and difficult to quantify the returns on some expenditures, such as basic research.

 Usage and satisfaction among survey respondents

-How Zero-Based Budgeting works:
+How Is Zero-Based Budgeting Implemented?

-For Zero-Based Budgeting, companies should take the following steps:
+For zero-based budgeting, companies should take the following steps:

-- Re-envision the business and ask what activities and resources will truly be needed to compete under future market conditions, then set a clear strategic vision and cost target
+- Reenvision the business, ask what activities and resources will truly be needed to compete under future market conditions, and then set a clear strategic vision and cost target.

 - Fund key strategic imperatives while removing large non–value-adding costs

 - Confront conventional thinking and resource allocations by challenging every line item and assumption, including the most protected of interests

 - Promote transparency in financial decision making at all levels of the organization, allowing businesses to understand why they spend what they spend

 - Increase the quality of investment decisions and fiscal policies